 Securely host an SFTP server AND transfer files between your internal system and external trading partners in a secure, auditable, and compliant manner

-Secure & Efficient
+Secure And Operationally Efficient

 The Health Insurance Portability and Accountability Act (HIPAA) established national standards for the security of electronic health care information with both civil and criminal penalties for non-compliance by covered entitles, such as hospitals or physician practices.

 Encrypt, decrypt, sign or verify encrypted files with a simple checkbox